Skip to content

 There is no Salesforce field for “number of inconsistencies the buyer encountered.”
 There is no HubSpot dashboard for “degree of alignment between our chatbot, our website, and our AE’s statements.”
 There is no pipeline report that correlates information consistency with close rates.

-This means the most common cause of deal death - cumulative trust erosion from inconsistent information - is invisible to every analytics platform in the revenue stack.
+This means the common cause of deal death (cumulative trust erosion from inconsistent information) is invisible.

-When a deal dies from a thousand cuts, the CRM records: “Closed - No Decision.
-Notes: buyer went dark in week 8.”
+When a deal dies from a thousand cuts, the CRM records: “Closed: No Decision.”
 No root-cause analysis.
-No attribution.
-The $200K that just evaporated gets a two-word explanation and a shrug.

 The Measurement Problem